puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/overview.md

 # Overview

-In order to collect forensic data artemis needs a [TOML](https://toml.io/en/) collection that defines what data should be collected.
+In addition, to providing a basic CLI interface.
+Artemis can parse [TOML](https://toml.io/en/) collections that define what data should be collected.
 This TOML collection can either be a file or a base64 encoded TOML file.

 The core parts of a TOML collection are: